LeonardoDemartino/dark_webvgm/README.md

 8) I added my favorite songs from Arcade machines in music folder.
 You’re welcome <3
 9) I don’t remember.

+How to use:
+1) Open player.html on a web browser
+2) Drag and drop vgm/vgz files to the window.

 Todo:
 1) Equalizer?
 2) Mute per channel?